reeflective/console/README.md

 Please open a PR or an issue if you wish to bring enhancements to it.
 Other contributions, as well as bug fixes and reviews are also welcome.

-## Possible Improvements

-The following is a currently moving list of possible enhancements to be made in order to reach `v1.0`:
-- [ ] Ensure to the best extent possible a thread-safe access to the command API.
-- [ ] Clearer integration/alignment of the various I/O references between raw readline and commands.
-- [ ] Clearer and sane model for asynchronous control/cancel of commands (with OnKillRun in cobra)
-- [ ] Test suite for most important or risky code paths.